-OntoDLV features an advanced persistency manager that allows one to store ontologies transparently both in text files and internal relational databases; furthermore, powerful type-checking routines are able to analyze ontology specifications and single out consistency problems.
-Importantly, if the rewritten program is stratified and non disjunctive [1, 10, 11] (and the input ontology resides in relational databases) the evaluation is carried out directly in mass memory by exploiting a specialized version of the same system, called DLV DB [17].
+OntoDLV features an advanced persistency manager allows one to store ontologies transparently both in text files and internal relational databases; while powerful type-checking routines are able to analyze ontology specifications and single out consistency problems.
+Importantly, if the rewritten program is stratified and non-disjunctive [1,10,11] (and the input ontology resides in relational databases) then the evaluation is carried out directly in mass memory by exploiting a specialized version of the same system, called DLV DB [12].
 Note that, since class and relation specifications are rewritten into stratified and non-disjunctive programs, queries on ontologies can always be evaluated by exploiting a DBMS.
 This makes the evaluation process very efficient, and allows the knowledge engineer to formulate queries in a language more expressive than SQL.
 Clearly, more complex reasoning tasks (whose complexity is NP/co-NP, and up to Σ_2^P/Π_2^P) are dealt with by exploiting the standard DLV system instead.

-2.2 The Hilex System
+2.2 The HiLεx System

-Hilex [6-8] is an advanced system for ontology-based information extraction from semi-structured and unstructured documents, that has been already exploited in many relevant real-world applications.
-The Hilex system implements a semantic approach to the information extraction problem based on a new-generation semantic conceptual model exploiting:
+$Hi L \in X$ [6,7,8] is an advanced system for ontology-based information extraction from semi-structured and unstructured documents, that has been already exploited in many relevant real-world applications.
+The $Hi L \in X$ system implements a semantic approach to the information extraction problem based on a new-generation semantic conceptual model by exploiting:

-- ontologies as knowledge representation formalism; - a general document representation model able to unify different document formats (html, pdf, doc, ...);

-the definition of a formal attribute grammar able to describe, by means of declarative rules, objects/classes w.r.t. a given ontology.
+- ontologies as knowledge representation formalism; - a general document representation model able to unify different document formats (html, pdf, doc, ...); - the definition of a formal attribute grammar able to describe, by means of declarative rules, objects/classes w.r.t. a given ontology.

-Most of the existing approaches do not work in a semantical way and they are not independent from the particular type of document they process.
-Contrariwise, the approach implemented in $\mathtt{H}\imath\mathtt{L}\varepsilon\mathtt{X}$ confirms that it is possible recognize, extract and structure relevant information form heterogeneous sources.
+Most of the existing information extraction approaches do not work in a semantical way and they are not independent of the specific type of document they process.
+Contrariwise, the approach implemented in $HiL \in X$ confirms that it is possible recognize, extract and structure relevant information form heterogeneous sources.

-H1LEX is based on OntoDLP for describing ontologies, because this language perfectly fits the definition of semantic extraction rules.
+HileX is based on OntoDLP for describing ontologies, since this language perfectly fits the definition of semantic extraction rules.

 Regarding the unified document representation, the idea is that a document (unstructured or semi-structured) can be seen as a suitable arrangement of objects in a two-dimensional space.
-Each object has an own semantics, is characterized by some attributes and it is located in a two-dimensional area of the document called portion.
+Each object has its own semantics, is characterized by some attributes and is located in a two-dimensional area of the document called portion.
 A portion is defined as a rectangular area univocally identified by four cartesian coordinates of two opposite vertices.
 Each portion "contains" one or more objects and an object can be recognized in different portions.

-The language of Hile EX is founded on the concept of ontology descriptor.
+The language of HileX is founded on the concept of ontology descriptor.
 A "descriptor" looks like a production rule in a formal attribute grammar, where syntactic items are replaced by ontology elements, and where extensions for managing two-dimensional objects are added.
-Each descriptor allows to describe: (i) an ontology object in order to recognize it in a document; or (ii) how to "generate" a new object that, in turn, may be added to the original ontology.
+Each descriptor allows us to describe: (i) an ontology object in order to recognize it in a document; or (ii) how to "generate" a new object that, in turn, may be added in the original ontology.